griffda/PROCESS-/documentation/proc-pages/eng-models/tf-coil.md

     introduced by the CS on the TF coil.
 The second is the nature of the CS-TF coil interface that has to allow vertical slinding at cryogenic temperatures, as the CS vertical size reduces when energized and the TF coil vertical tension makes TF grow taller with current flowing in it.
+The CS and the TF coil are therefore strain insulated, therefore all the vertical tension is taken by the TF coil structures.
   </p>

 <p style='text-align: justify;'>